Classical Language and Texts: Greek V: Epic (CLA3270)

-|Pre-requisites||Classical Language and Texts: Greek IV or equivalent|
+|Pre-requisites||Classical Language and Texts: Greek IV or equivalent.|

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-The module aims to produce advanced understanding of the language, style and significance of Greek epic by close study of selected works in the original Greek.
+- To produce advanced understanding of the language, style and significance of Greek epic by close study of selected works in the original Greek.
 The prescribed texts include portions of Homer’s Iliad and Odyssey as well as a representative selection of fragments from the Greek Epic Cycle.
 Emphasis will be placed not just on close reading of the Greek texts but also on the historical, literary and social context that gave rise to epic poetry.

-Through detailed study of the prescribed texts, commentaries and secondary literature (and also through more extensive reading of the entire Iliad and Odyssey in translation), students will also be encouraged to engage with broader questions about the epic genre, such as: who was Homer?
+- Through detailed study of the prescribed texts, commentaries and secondary literature (and also through more extensive reading of the entire Iliad and Odyssey in translation), you will also be encouraged to engage with broader questions about the epic genre, such as: who was Homer?
 How did the Iliad and Odyssey come to be written?
 How do these epics relate to the world that produced them?
 What do they have to say about heroism, religion, society, power, personal relationships, ethics, the nature of the world, and the human condition?
 What are the main characteristics of oral poetry?
 What can we know about the other, ‘cylic’ Greek epics, and how do they relate to Homeric epic?

 ILO: Module-specific skills

-- 1. demonstrate a detailed knowledge of the language, style and content of the texts studied
+- 1. Demonstrate a detailed knowledge of the language, style and content of the texts studied

-- 2. describe in detail and provide an advanced analysis of the form and significance of the genre of Greek epic
+- 2. Describe in detail and provide an advanced analysis of the form and significance of the genre of Greek epic

 ILO: Discipline-specific skills

-- 3. demonstrate advanced linguistic mastery of ancient Greek
+- 3. Demonstrate advanced linguistic mastery of ancient Greek

-- 4. enhanced critical and interpretative skills
+- 4. Show enhanced critical and interpretative skills

 ILO: Personal and key skills

-- 6. show a capacity for sustained independent analysis of literary texts in a foreign (ancient) language
+- 6. Show a capacity for sustained independent analysis of literary texts in a foreign (ancient) language

 Learning activities and teaching methods (given in hours of study time)